WalterWoshid/AOP/README.md

 ## Requirements ##

-- Version 2.x : PHP 8.1 or later
+- PHP 8.1 or later
-- Version 1.x : PHP 7.0 or later
-- Version 0.x : PHP 5.5 or earlier

 ## Installation ##